tiwari-nishant/webui-vue/docs/guide/components/table/index.md

 once.

 To add table batch actions:
-1. Import the `<table-toolbar> `component and BVTableSelectableMixin
+1. Import the `<table-toolbar> `component and useTableSelectableComposable
 1. Add the `selectable`, `no-select-on-click` props and a unique `ref` to the table.
 The table will emit a `@row-selected` event.
-Use the `onRowSelected` mixin method as a callback and provide the `$event` as the first argument and the total table items count as the second argument.
+Use the `onRowSelected` composable method as a callback and provide the `$event` as the first argument and the total table items count as the second argument.
 1. Add a table column for checkboxes.
-The table header checkbox should use the `tableHeaderCheckboxModel` and `tableHeaderCheckboxIndeterminate` values provided by the mixin.
+The table header checkbox should use the `tableHeaderCheckboxModel` and `tableHeaderCheckboxIndeterminate` values provided by the composable.
 The table header checkbox should also use the `onChangeHeaderCheckbox` method as a callback for the `@change` event with the table `ref` passed as an argument.
 The table row checkboxes should use the `toggleSelectRow` method as a callback for the `@change` event with the